Our dog friendly hotels and restaurants

 For furry friends that love to lounge

-With cosy sofas and lots of extra room to spread out, a generous, Estuary view or master room at Prospect House, St. Petroc’s or The Seafood Restaurant are a must.
+With cosy sofas and lots of extra room to spread out, a generous room at Prospect House, St. Petroc’s or The Seafood Restaurant is a must.
 Every dog that checks in with us receives their very own fleecy Chalky’s pal blanket so put this to good use for a comfy nights rest.

 For pacing pups